ColormaticStudios/Colormatic-Keycloak-Theme/README.md

 # Colormatic Keycloak Theme

-This theme was built with Keycloakify.
-It's still early in development and needs a lot of work to be ready.
+This project was built from the [Keycloakify Svelte Starter](https://github.com/keycloakify/keycloakify-starter-svelte)

 Some things that need to be done:

-- Unify the architecture of all the forms
+- [x] Unify the architecture of all the forms
-- Fix the random spacing around the place (related to the previous issue)
+- [x] Fix the random spacing around the place
-- Build a proper unified design language
+- [ ] Build a proper unified design language
-- Customize the colors to thematically align Colormatic
+- [ ] Customize the colors to thematically align Colormatic
-- Integrate proper components (like [Shadcn/Svelte](https://www.shadcn-svelte.com/))
+- [x] Integrate proper components (like [Shadcn/Svelte](https://www.shadcn-svelte.com/))
-- User feedback
+- [ ] User feedback

 # Testing the theme locally